 I will slip in some more trivia for your entertainment.

 There were some Tottenham fans that believed there was a curse on Tottenham when they were drawn to play the FA Cup semi final at Villa Park in March 1961.
 Spurs had reached the Semi-finals only four times since winning the trophy in 1921.
 Three of these had fallen in a nine year spell, all played at Villa Park and all lost with a hint of the fates intervening.

 A few people have reported difficulties in locating previous articles referenced due to some technical problems on the website.
 Whilst our team attempt to correct the issue this article will act as a guide to the profiles of the clubs playing staff and other significant Tottenham figures.
 I’ve included in this section the clubs Hall of Fame and the 100 Club.
+Please note some profiles take the form of a pen picture.
 This article is updated regularly.

 A few people have reported difficulties in locating previous articles referenced due to some technical problems on the website.
 Whilst our team continue to attempt to correct the issue this article will act as a guide to the White Hart Lane and the clubs supporters, Tottenham Kits and Calendar related items.
 This article is updated regularly.